 Foxwoods was also involved in a Massachusetts casino proposal.
 It sought a license to build a $1 billion project in the Greater Boston town of Milford.
 However, community opposition and late deadlines due to planning changes made Steve Wynn, their obvious choice from the beginning, the leader in this region.

 In 2013, Foxwoods had made great changes and renovations due to Butera’s national gaming experience.
 Between Butera, who jumped to MGM, and Felix Rappaport, Foxwoods sought to move toward other revenue sources.
-Restructuring debt, putting 1,000 slots and 100 tables into storage was important to making their resort less gaming-centric.
+Restructuring debt and putting 1,000 slots and 100 tables into storage were important to making their resort less gaming-centric.
 The concentration was with amenities going from 20% of Foxwoods revenue base to 30%-35%, similar to the Las Vegas Strip properties.

 Related Post – Thrill Rides and Family Entertainment at Foxwoods

 Imagine the likes of Wynn, MGM, Foxwoods, and Mohegan Sun in a radius of 90 miles.
 Competition can only be good for the consumer!
 (In fact, the additional three casinos, Rhode Island’s monopoly on legal sports betting, and saturation of casinos in the area have only recently started to present competition.)